Manitoba Development Centre Class Action

 The amount of money you can get depends on the type of harm you establish in your claim form.

-There are two types of claims: (1) Section A Claims – which only requires an affirmation that a Class Member was harmed; and (2) Section B Claims – which requires Class Members to provide details of the harms suffered.
 A Class Member can only receive compensation from either a Section A Claim or a Section B claim, but not both.

 Compensation for Section A and Section B Claims is as follows: